plforacle/mysql-rag/introduction/introduction.md

 - 24/7 professional support services
 - Cost-effective compared to alternative solutions
 - Compatibility with various tools and technologies
-- Support for JavaScript stored programs
+- Support for JavaScript stored programs, and Vector Type functions

 The solution is widely used across multiple industries including web/mobile applications, e-commerce, financial services, healthcare, and government sectors.
 Its popularity comes from delivering secure, high-performance, and scalable database capabilities that meet diverse organizational needs.